Vistosi Sebenica Table Lamp

 Electricity: 1 bulb E27, 1 x 150 watt maximum, 110/220 volt.

 Any type of light bulb can be used, preferably a white/opaque bulb.

 Designer: Enrico Capuzzo.

 Manufacturer: Vistosi, Murano, Italy.

-Enrico Capuzzo also designed glass objects and lights for the other famous Murano company Venini, together wit Paolo Venini.
+Enrico Capuzzo also designed glass objects and lamps for the other famous Murano company Venini, together with Paolo Venini.

 Capuzzo is/was an architect and he designed many buildings such as the Palasport Giobatta Gianquinto (Palasport Arsenale) in Venice, Italy in 1977.

 Vistosi was created by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.

 In 1956 Alessandro Pianon, a Venetian Architect, joined the company.
 Together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.

 The company has employed some very relevant designers such as Angelo Mangiarotti, Gae Aulenti.
 Peter Pelzel, Ettore Sottsass Jr., Adalberto Dal Lago.
 Vico Magistretti, Enrico Tronconi and so on.